Singapore city's sunset view with a beautiful river in front.

 Skypark Sentosa Bungy tower in Singapore

-Located on Sentosa Island, AJ Hackett Sentosa is Singapore’s only bungy jumping spot.
+AJ Hackett Sentosa, on Sentosa Island, is Singapore’s only bungy jumping spot.
 At 50 meters in height, the jump is so exciting that you’ll get this wild adrenaline rush as the free fall sends you straight down to Siloso Beach.

 4. iFly Singapore – Indoor Skydiving